Kjos/OculusGoStreamer/README.md

 - Supports Go pointer for mouse.

 ## Instructions:
+- Also see notes
 - Install VLC.
-It's required. (vlcj requires version 2.1.0+ of VLC)
+It's required.
 - Run from commandline: java -jar OculusGoStreamer.jar
 - Or any other way you run Java programs.
 - Visit the address printed in the terminal in your PCs browser, it will have port 7578.